danielgatis/rembg/README.md

 ```
 rembg rs image_width image_height output_specifier
 ```

+Arguments:

-image_width : width of input image(s)
+- image_width : width of input image(s)
-image_height : height of input image(s)
+- image_height : height of input image(s)
-output_specifier: printf-style specifier for output filenames, for example if `abc%03u.png`, then output files will be named `abc000.png`, `abc001.png`, `abc002.png`, etc. Output files will be saved in PNG format regardless of the extension specified.
+- output_specifier: printf-style specifier for output filenames, for example if `abc%03u.png`, then output files will be named `abc000.png`, `abc001.png`, `abc002.png`, etc. Output files will be saved in PNG format regardless of the extension specified.

 Example usage with FFMPEG: